 The School is supported by a wide range of different agencies and teams.
-The schools SEN Information report details which agencies the school have worked with in the last 12 months.
-This report can be found on the school website and is up-dated annually.
+The school's SEN Information report details which agencies the school has worked with in the last 12 months.
+This report can be found on the school website and is updated annually.